hddm-devs/kabuki/README.rst

 Features
 ========

-* Simplicity: Define 3 functions that return the parameters.
+* Simplicity: Define 3 functions that return the parameters of your model.
 The complete model creation is taken care of by kabuki.

 * Flexibility in model specification: Kabuki tries not to constrain any models you'll want to create.
 You specify which parameters your model uses and what distribution the likelihoods have.